Mobile apps turn bedroom traders into star professionals

 Market professionals naturally warn of the risks, with some saying amateurs copying trades of other novice players were prone to heavy losses because of the volatile nature of the markets.
 A bad decision by a top-ranked trader could have a multiplier effect on followers and spread losses far and wide.

-"In some ways these tools help in democratising market access, but equally there are inherent dangers in people trading underlying securities which they don’t really understand," Peter Dixon, equity strategist at Commerzbank, said.
+"In some ways these tools help in democratizing market access, but equally there are inherent dangers in people trading underlying securities which they don’t really understand," Peter Dixon, equity strategist at Commerzbank, said.

 "People may get sucked into these kinds of trades and get their fingers badly burnt."